Innovative Learning

 Research Programmes

-Three research programmes constitute the strategic research domain Innovative Learning: Democracy and Equity, Digitalisation, technologies, media and learning and Learning environments of tomorrow.
+Two research programmes constitute the strategic research domain Innovative Learning: Democracy and Equity and Learning environments of tomorrow.

 Democracy and Equity